Kavari0428/Machine-Learning-Algorithm-Reveals-Neuro-Sign-of-Income-and-ND-in-Adolescents/README.md

    - Make sure working directory is set to Income_ND on your device.

 Data from the ABCD Study is needed to complete the analyses.
+   - Data needed includes sMRI, rs-fMRI, and DTI along with demographic and motion data